Wood Purchasing Policy

 As the world's largest home improvement retailer and an industry leader on sustainability issues, we have the ability to effect change by doing the right thing.
 To help protect endangered forests and to ensure that there will be timber for future generations, The Home Depot first issued its Wood Purchasing Policy in 1999.
-From 1999 through 2008 we have been very successful in leading our suppliers to understanding and practicing sustainable forestry throughout the world.
+From 1999 through 2017 we have been very successful in leading our suppliers to understanding and practicing sustainable forestry throughout the world.

 We pledged to give preference to wood that has come from forests managed in a responsible way and to eliminate wood purchases from endangered regions of the world.

-Today there is limited scientific consensus on "endangered regions" of forestry.
-We have broadened our focus to understand the impact of our wood purchases in all regions and embrace the many social and economic issues that must be considered in recognizing "endangered regions" of forests.
+Today, we have broadened our focus to understand the impact of our wood purchases in all regions and embrace the many social and economic issues that must be considered in recognizing "endangered regions" of forests.

 Our research taught us much about the world's forest coverage by country.
 This information came from many highly regarded organizations, including, but not limited to, the U.S. Agency for International Development (USAID), USDA Forest Service, the U.S. State Department, the Food and Agriculture Organization of the United Nations, the Global Forest and Trade Network, the Tropical Forest Foundation, the Tropical Forest Trust, The Nature Conservancy and the World Wildlife Fund.

-At Home Depot we have reached out to many stakeholders over the past 15 years to help us research and understand the world’s forestry issues.
+At Home Depot we have reached out to many stakeholders over the past 17 years to help us research and understand the world’s forestry issues.
 We have participated in many committees and studies in efforts to clarify the issues that affect our forests.
 Some of these include Yale Forest Forum, Southern Forest Carbon Project, FSC controlled wood working group and many others.
 We also invite many ENGOs to our corporate headquarters to meet with our senior leadership team members.
 Examples of some of the ENGOs that have met with our senior leadership are: Greenpeace, Natural Resources Defense Council, Rainforest Action Network, Forest Ethics, Dogwood Alliance, Rainforest Alliance, The Nature Conservancy, WWF and others.

 Wood is considered "certified" if it has been managed and harvested under strict guidelines and monitored by a third party to ensure sustainable practices are followed.
 In short, some certified timber can be tracked through its entire journey from stump to shelf.